Battle of Doiran (1917): The battle

-The British attacks in the next two days were defeated by constant Bulgarian fire and counter-attacks.
+The British attacks in the next two days were defeated by constant Bulgarian fire and counterattacks.
 Due to this fire, the British withdrew to their initial positions on 27 April.
 The Bulgarians immediately started to reconstruct the destroyed fortifications.

 Due to criticism by their high command, the British made new attempts at a breakthrough.
 On 8 May, after a long artillery barrage, they began another attack.
 The main assault started at 9 pm with five waves of British troops attacking the Bulgarian positions.
-After four attacks during the night of 8–9 May the British were defeated and suffered enormous casualties.
-A Times correspondent wrote that the British soldiers called the "Boris" point "the valley of death".
+After four attacks during the night of 8–9 May, the British were defeated and suffered enormous casualties.
+A Times correspondent wrote that the British soldiers called the "Boris" point "the valley of death."

-The artillery duel continued until 9 May but due to heavy casualties the British had to abandon all attacks.
-They lost 12,000 killed, wounded and captured of which more than 2,250 were buried by the Bulgarian defenders.
-The losses of the Ninth Pleven Infantry Division were 2,000 of whom 900 died from disease and wounds.
+Though the artillery duel continued until 9 May, the British had to abandon all attacks due to heavy casualties.
+They lost 12,000 killed, wounded and captured, of which the Bulgarian defenders buried 2,250.
+The losses of the Ninth Pleven Infantry Division were 2,000, of whom 900 died from disease and wounds.

 Vladimir Vazov was promoted to Major-General.

 Aftermath

-In the next 16 months, the front was relatively quiet apart from local skirmishes.
-Both sides used that time to further strengthen and consolidate their positions.
+Apart from local skirmishes, the front was quiet during the next 16 months.
+Both sides used that time to strengthen and consolidate their positions further.
 In 1918 a massive Anglo-Greek attack was repulsed by the Pleven Division in the Third Battle of Doiran.

+In popular culture

+The song "The Valley of Death" by Swedish metal band Sabaton for their album "The War to End All Wars" was inspired by the Battle of Doiran.